SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-LGenSOC/PROJECT_PRESENTATION.md

 Given two arrays, one containing a list of Pokemons and the other one containing their corresponding types, write a function that return one array where each element is itself an array of the two elements ["Pokemon", "Type"] sorted in ascending order.

-You will always be given arrays of the same length.
-If there is a null element in either of the two initial arrays, the function should not return that combination of Pokémon and type.
+If the two arrays are of different lenght the function should ingore the Pokemon/type combination for that index.

 Example: